JuliaHEP/JuliaHEP-2023/julia-intro/docs/exercises/juliafunctions.md

 (You can either add a second condition to the `while` loop, or use `break` inside the loop to break out).

+If you are in the REPL, you can add new lines to a multi-line entry in the history by pressing `ESC` before pressing `enter`.
+(Just pressing `enter` will execute the multi-line entry instead).

 ## B) Extending the NRS function to store history

 Currently, our NRS algorithm is perfectly fine, but it might be nice to have an alternative version which takes a Vector (a 1-d Array) with an initial element representing $x_0$, and appends the history of all $x_n$ to it.